 the STA Info field.
 Otherwise, it is set to 0.
 A non-AP STA sets this subfield to 0 in the Basic Multi-Link

 element that it transmits.
-An AP sets this subfield to 1 in the Basic Multi-Link element carried in a (Re)Association Response frame and sets it to 0 in other frames.
+An AP sets this subfield to 1 if the Complete Profile subfield is set to 1 in the STA Control field, and otherwise sets it to 0 .